Dreaming of a sexual adventure in Mexico City?

 The idea was to “do something” together with Colectivo Feral, which is this great group of guys who do sexy, homoerotic nude still photography.
 We became friendly when I worked with one on a fanzine used as promotion on a gay novel of mine called Sudor – Sweat.
 I was very happy with the results, as was Alex of Colectivo Feral – he hadn’t previously worked with characters” or “situations.
 The guys at Feral had more expertise with solo models – more artistic than erotic.

 I love stories about guys alone, guys that travel or who are out of their normal habitat.
 I sort of did this story previously – with a lot more clothes and less sex – in a movie a made in Nashville called Música campesina.
-The great screenwriter and director Paul Schrader calls movies about “a man and his room”.
+The great screenwriter and director Paul Schrader describes these movies as being about “a man and his room”.
 These movies lets the director “be alone” with his actor.
 This lets him look at him closely, explore him, take the gaze to an extreme.
 You can even smell the main character and you can really know about your main man – how he sleeps or jerks off or does nothing.

 The sex in the movie is, I believe, quite sexy, natural and real.
 The movie was made without guilt or shyness, with lots of natural light and a good clean attitude.